How AdoptOpenJDK provides enterprise ready OpenJDK builds

 AdoptOpenJDK for the rescue

-In this article I will gives an overview about the test infrastructure of AdoptOpenJDK and describe the different types of tests that will be executed for each release.
-All this ends in a really well tested distribution that is ready to used for the enterprise.
+In this article, I will give an overview of the test infrastructure of AdoptOpenJDK and describe the different types of tests that will be executed for each release.
+All this ends in a well tested distribution that is ready to use for the enterprise.

 As the world of testing at AdoptOpenJDK is evolving and improving quickly, some information and descriptions of this article may fall behind the march of progress.
 The most updated documentation can always be found in our github repo